-The Division of Building Technology brings together knowledge from Building Physics Modelling, Building Materials, Sustainable Building and Infrastructure Physics.
+The Division of Building Technology brings together knowledge from Building Physics Modelling, Building Materials, Fundamental Building Physics, Infrastructure Physics and Sustainable Building.
 The building industry represents one of the largest and most important enterprises in the world.
 Costs associated with housing are the largest expenditure of an average family.
 One third of the Swedish energy consumption is used in residential and commercial buildings.

 Both in Sweden and internationally there is a growing demand for practical, sustainable building designs that will provide a higher standard of living with minimal resource demand.
-These issues are dealt with at the four research groups at Building Technology: Building Physics Modelling, Building Materials, Sustainable Building and Infrastructure Physics.
+These issues are dealt with at the five research groups at Building Technology: Building Physics Modelling, Building Materials, Fundamental Building Physics, Infrastructure Physics and Sustainable Building.

 Building Physics Modelling

 In Building Materials focus is primarily on cement-based and wood-based building materials and surface coatings on such materials.
 One major area is a materials science approach to flow properties for liquid, gas, ion and moisture transport in porous materials.
 Another major area is research on durability and service life of materials in long-term use in various environments.

 Sustainable Building deals with concepts, tools and strategies to enhance the sustainability performance of construction materials, building products, and entire cities.
 In order to enhance the sustainability performance of buildings and materials, ecological and economic life cycle assessments are performed in for different developments such as new design concepts and refurbishment of the building stock.

 At the division, we primarily teach building technology to future civil engineers, construction engineers, architects and masters within the program Structural Engineering and Building Technology.